DaFuqs/LootCrates/README.md

 - Place instant regenerating, locked loot crates at the servers central square to get players to run into each other for socializaton or PvP, fighting each other for their keys

 ## Rarities
-Loot crates, shulker crates and keys all come in all the vanilla rarities, each with their own unique look:
+All the loot crates, shulker crates and keys come in all the vanilla rarities, each with their own unique look:
 - Common
 - Uncommon
 - Rare